sal55/langs/README.md

 ### Binaries

-Most things are written in my M languages, including its own compiler.
+Most things are written in my M language, including its own compiler.
 So existing binaries for that are critical.
 So the [Binaries](Binaries) folder keeps two versions in hex format (due to AV implications of EXE files)

 ### Compilers